University of Texas Rio Grande Valley: Proposed expansions

-Legislation to establish a law school in UTRGV was introduced by representative Eddie Lucio III in November 2014 but did not pass in the Texas Senate.
-On May 21, 2019, the Texas House of Representatives approved House Bill 103 during the 86th Legislative Session, whose author was Representative Armando Martinez, that calls for the establishment of a public law school in the Rio Grande Valley.
+On May 21, 2019, the Texas House of Representatives voted to approve legislation to create a law school at UTRGV.

 Student life

-Prior to the 2008 U.S. Presidential Election, on February 22, 2008, then-Senator Barack Obama visited the UTRGV Edinburg Campus (then known as the University of Texas-Pan American) to talk to college students about better paying jobs and tuition assistance.

 Athletics

 The merged university inherited UTPA's Division I membership; most of the athletic facilities are located in Edinburg.
-They have membership with the Western Athletic Conference.
+They have membership with the Southland Conference, having left the Western Athletic Conference in 2024.
+Only the men's soccer and women's swimming programs still compete in the WAC.

-On November 19, 2016, the UTRGV Women's Volleyball Team defeated the Utah Valley Women's Volleyball team, making them the Western Athletic Conference (WAC) Volleyball Champions of 2016.
+On November 19, 2016, the UTRGV women's volleyball team defeated the Utah Valley women's volleyball team, making them the Western Athletic Conference (WAC) Volleyball Champions of 2016.